P2PVPS/openbazaar-node/README.md

 ```

 ## Testing
+The tests in the [test/tests](test/tests) directory also provide code examples of
+how to use this library to interact with an OpenBazaar server.

 **Warning:** Tests are *not* intended to be run against a production server.
 Tests
 make live API calls against a server and could potentially screw up an existing
 OpenBazaar server.